-We are excited to hold the 2017 Summit at a new location in a natural and beautiful environment.
-The Clyde York 4-H center in Crossville, Tennessee, will be our new home.
+We are excited to hold the 2021 Summit in the natural and beautiful environment of the Clyde York 4-H center in Crossville, Tennessee.
 The center is located on 190 acres of well-maintained grounds and hosts a large swimming pool with a 180 foot waterslide and two diving boards.
 There is a rifle and archery range, ATV trails, lakes for canoeing and kayaking, horseshoe pits and a campfire circle.
 There is also a sand volleyball court, covered basketball court, and softball field.
 All of which are lighted.

-Students will be staying on-site in modern cabins and lodges, with dining facilities and meeting rooms.
+Students stay on-site in modern cabins and lodges, with dining facilities and meeting rooms.
 The cabins are handicap accessible with central heating and air.
-Students will be separated by gender per cabin.
-Because of the center's location, atop the beautiful Cumberland Plateau, the average temperature is cooler and usually more comfortable during the hot summer months.
+Students are separated by gender per cabin.
+Because of the center’s location, atop the beautiful Cumberland Plateau, the average temperature is cooler and usually more comfortable during the hot summer months.

-Participants will experience boating, hunting, trapping, archery, ATV safety, photography, marksmanship, plant identification, forestry, camping, water quality, trap shooting, skeet shooting, wildlife identification, and several classes focusing on wildlife and fish biology.
+Participants experience boating, hunting, trapping, archery, ATV safety, marksmanship, plant identification, forestry, camping, water quality, trap shooting, skeet shooting, wildlife identification, and several classes focusing on wildlife and fish biology.

 The summit is designed to teach outdoor skills.
 Students will participate in hands-on classes that teach the importance of the natural resources and their management.
 Instructors are wildlife and fisheries biologists, wildlife officers, college professors, professional shooting coaches and experts from specific fields of interest.